yyynnnn24/ooad-lab-exercise/README.md

 # FCI Seminar Management System

 ===================================================================
-                   ⚠️ HOW TO RUN THE PROJECT ⚠️
+                   ⚠️ HOW TO RUN THE PROJECT ⚠️ you can also use Run.bat to run
 ===================================================================

 There are two ways to run Java programs, depending on whether we are